 Download White Paper: The Bullwhip Effect in Supply Chains

 One of the most important phenomena in Supply Chain Management is the Bullwhip Effect.
-It was discovered by Stanford Business School Professor and P&G. P&G noticed that orders it received from its customers (Wal-Mart, grocery chains, Target, etc.) for diapers varied much more than the variation in demand from consumers.
+This effect was discovered by a Stanford Business School Professor and Procter & Gamble (P&G).
+P&G noticed that orders it received from retailers (Wal-Mart, grocery chains, Target, etc.) for diapers varied much more than the variation in demand from consumers.
 It then looked upstream in the supply chain and found that the orders it placed to its suppliers varied more than the orders it received from its customers.

-Dr. Hau Lee from Stanford coined the term The Bullwhip Effect because demand variation amplifies the further one goes upstream in the supply chain; similarly to how a small movement of a bull whip at the handle creates a large movement at the end.
-The bullwhip effect looks like a wave with very high peaks and very low valleys.
-But these peaks and valleys are “artificial” in that they don’t represent the real variation of end-customer demand.
+Dr. Hau Lee from Stanford coined the term, The Bullwhip Effect, to describe the amplification of consumer demand variation the further one goes upstream in the supply chain.
+A ripple effect occurs when a small movement at the handle of a bullwhip creates a large movement at the end.
+The bullwhip effect looks like a wave with varying high peaks and low valleys.
+These peaks and valleys are “artificial” in that they don’t represent the real variation between the retailer, wholesaler, distributor, and the final end-customer demand.

 Figure 1: Dr. Hau Lee, discoverer of the Bullwhip Effect